aeryli/cloud-client/README.md

 ## Scratch Cloud Client
-A website for a scratch client to run in
+A website to interact with a scratch server.